-The Board of Directors comprises two independent nonexecutive directors, the Managing Director and the Executive Chairman.
-Their profiles are provided on page 14.
+The Board of Directors comprises two independent non-executive directors, the Managing Director and the Executive Chairman.

 Aims, Strategy & Business Plan

 The Company's aim is to add value to the Group's mineral projects through the discovery of mineral resources and to become a reliable long-term and competitive supplier of fluorspar to world markets.